snonux/foo.zone/notes/career-guide-and-soft-skills.md

 ### Promotions

-The most valuable employees are the ones who make themselves obsolete and automate all away.
+The most valuable employees are the ones who make themselves obsolete and automate it all away.
 Keep a safety net of 3 to 6 months of finances.
-Safe at least 10 percent of your earnings.
-Also, if you make money it does not mean that you have to spent more money.
+Save at least 10 percent of your earnings.
+Also, if you make money it does not mean that you have to spend more money.
 Is a new car better than a used car which both can bring you from A to B?
 Liability vs assets.

 * Raise or promotion, what's better?
 Promotion is better as money will follow anyway then.
 * Take projects no-one wants and make them shine.
 A promotion will follow.
 * A promotion is not going to come to you because you deserve it.
 You have to hunt and ask for it.
 * Track all kudos (e.g. ask for emails from your colleagues).
-* Big corporations HRs don't expect a figjit.
-That's why it's so important to keep track of your accomplishments and kudos'.
+* Big corporations HRs don't expect a fig. That's why it's so important to keep track of your accomplishments and kudos.
 * If you want a raise be specific how much and know to back your demands.
 Don't make a thread and no ultimatums.
 * Best way for a promotion is to switch jobs.
 You can even switch back with a better salary.

 ### Finish things

-Hard work is necessary for accomplish results.
+Hard work is necessary to accomplish results.
 However, work smarter not harder.
 Furthermore, working smart is not a substitute for working hard.
 Work both, hard and smart.

 * Learn to finish things without motivation.
 Things will pay off when you stick to stuff and eventually motivation can also come back.
 * You will fail if you don't plan realistically.
-Set also a schedule and follow to it as of life depends on it.
+Set also a schedule and follow it as if life depends on it.
-* Advances come only of you give more than asked.
+* Advances come only if you give more than asked.
 Consistency, commitment and knowing what you need to do is more key than hard work.
 * Any action is better than no action.
 If you get stuck you have gained nothing.
 * You need to know the unknowns.
 Identify as many unknown not known things as possible.

 Hard vs fun: Both engage the brain (video games vs work).
 Some work is hard and other is easy.
 Hard work is boring.
 The harsh truth is you have to put in hard and boring work in order to accomplish and be successful.
 Work won't be always boring though, as joy will follow with mastery.

-Defeat is finally give up.
+Defeat is finally giving up.
 Failure is the road to success, embrace it.
 Failure does not define you but how you respond to it.
 Events don't make your unhappy, but how you react to events do.

 ## Expand the empire